Rating based on our MyTrueAncestry review

 - Cost: free – $397

-- Alternatives: no alternatives for ancient ancestry; Nebula Genomics offers deep DNA ancestry analysis based on mtDNA and Y chromosome sequencing; other ancestry companies are AncestryDNA ($99 for ancestry test, $149 for ancestry + health test), 23andMe ($99 – $499), and MyHeritage ($79 for ancestry test, $199 for ancestry + health test)
+- Alternatives: no alternatives for ancient ancestry; Nebula Genomics offers deep DNA ancestry analysis based on mtDNA and Y chromosome sequencing; other ancestry companies are AncestryDNA ($99 for ancestry test, $149 for ancestry + health test), 23andMe ($99 – $499), MyHeritage ($79 for ancestry test, $199 for ancestry + health test), Living DNA (starting at $49), and DNA Painter, DNA Land (Free)

 This is a review of MyTrueAncestry (My True Ancestry), a DNA analysis service that reveals genetic links to historical figures and ancient civilizations.
 The is based in Switzerland.
 My True Ancestry began after one of the company’s founders received “oversimplistic ancestral results” from a major provider.
 That disappointment inspired the history buff and technologist to build a DNA matching algorithm connecting people to history.